Philemon Thomas: Move to Louisiana

-Philemon Thomas served in the War of 1812 and later served two terms in Congress.
+Thomas continued his military career in the Louisiana Militia until 1815, serving as a Major General in the War of 1812.
+He was elected as representative of Louisiana's 2nd congressional district where he served two terms in Congress.
 In 1820, he was a member of the Electoral College, voting for James Monroe.
 He ran for Governor twice, in 1824 and in 1828.
 He died in Baton Rouge, Louisiana, and is interred there in the Baton Rouge National Cemetery.